Yomguithereal/csvconf2025/SLIDES.md

 1. Headers are only written once
 2. Strings are optimally represented (except for quotes)
-3. Numbers could be lighter, but no order of magnitude to gain
+3. Numbers could be lighter, but not by much

 <!-- end_slide -->

 CSV is efficient
 ===

-Can you reliably collect billions of tweets without databases, relying only on large heaps of CSV data?
+Can you reliably collect billions of tweets without databases, relying only on gigabytes of CSV data?

 Sure! *(At least this is what we did for years before the evil dude arrived)*